GuanceCloud/datakit/internal/export/doc/en/inputs/proxy.md

 We can enable MITM mode to observe more details about the proxy input:

-- All local Datakit connect to the proxy, it must enable option `tls_insecure`:
+- All local DataKit connect to the proxy, it must enable option `tls_insecure`:

 ```toml
 # /usr/local/datakit/conf.d/datakit.conf